brianguenter/FastDifferentiation.jl/README.md

 [^c]: More rules may be added in future versions of FD to improve efficiency.

 [^b]: I am working with the SciML team to see if it is possible to integrate **FD** differentiation directly into Symbolics.jl.
-This would make it unnecessary to manually convert between the **FD** and Symbolics.jl expression representations.

 [^a]: See the [D* ](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) paper for an explanation of derivative graph factorization.